Wall Street rises on vaccine hopes, Goldman profit beat

 With the second-quarter earnings season now underway, investors are looking for annual forecasts from marquee companies for signs of the pace of the rebound in Corporate America.

-The S&P index recorded 18 new 52-week highs, while the Nasdaq recorded 32 new highs.
-Neither index recorded a new low.
+The S&P index recorded 27 new 52-week highs and no new low, while the Nasdaq recorded 62 new highs and two new lows.

 (Reporting by Medha Singh in Bengaluru; Editing by Maju Samuel)